 Do I need to ensure that all the competences are signed?

 Yes, an incomplete CREST 2021 form will not be accepted, as you need to demonstrate you have achieved all the foundation competences to be eligible to apply for speciality training.
+For GP training applicants there is an extended deadline to submit your CREST form.
+Please go to the GPNRO website to find these dates.

 Does my signatory have to witness me for each competency?